María Ruiz de Burton: Family life

 Ruiz de Burton gave birth to her first child, Nellie, on July 4, 1850.
 Two years later, the family moved to San Diego, where Burton commanded the Army post at Mission San Diego de Alcala.
 Ruiz de Burton and her husband were a popular couple in San Diego, and Ruiz de Burton started a small theatre company to feature soldier-actors.
 In 1853, the couple bought Rancho Jamul, outside San Diego.
-The couple homesteaded the ranch on March 3, 1854 with their daughter, and Ruiz de Burton's mother and brother.
+The couple homesteaded the ranch on March 3, 1854, with their daughter, and Ruiz de Burton's mother and brother.
 Their second child, a son, was born later that year on November 24.
-In 1859, Burton was sent to the East Coast to aid the Union Army toward the end of the American Civil War.
+In 1859, Burton was sent to the East Coast.
 Ruiz de Burton and their two children accompanied the Captain there.
-On August 2, 1859, they left for Fort Monroe, Virginia on a steamer via the Isthmus of Panama.
-Over the next ten years, they lived in Rhode Island, New York, Washington D.C., Delaware and Virginia, as Ruiz de Burton's husband was transferred from post to post.
-The Union captured Petersburg, Virginia in 1865.
+On August 2, 1859, they left for Fort Monroe, Virginia, on a steamer via the Isthmus of Panama.
+Over the next ten years, they lived in Rhode Island, New York, Washington, D.C., Delaware and Virginia, as Ruiz de Burton's husband was transferred from post to post.
+The Union captured Petersburg, Virginia, in 1865.
 Burton was assigned to assist with Reconstruction of the city.
 He contracted malaria there and for the next five years suffered recurrent attacks of the illness.
-Burton died on April 4, 1869 of apoplexy resulting from the malarial attacks, in Newport, Rhode Island.
+Burton died on April 4, 1869, of apoplexy resulting from the malarial attacks, in Newport, Rhode Island.